nickgs/udi-parser/README.md

 For more information regarding this initiative [see here](http://www.fda.gov/MedicalDevices/DeviceRegulationandGuidance/UniqueDeviceIdentification/)

-This parser makes some very hard assumtions on the layout of the UDI data.
+This parser makes some very hard assumptions on the layout of the UDI data.

 It assumes the application identifiers are laid out in the following fashion: